Croakieee/GlassOTP/README.md

 [![Use Sentinel](https://img.shields.io/badge/%20Use-Sentinel-2ea44f?style=for-the-badge&logo=github)](https://github.com/alienator88/Sentinel)

-AutoFix and Sentinel removes macOS quarantine flags and corrects application permissions.
+Sentinel removes macOS quarantine attributes (`com.apple.quarantine`) that are applied to files downloaded from the internet.

+AutoFix addresses cases where macOS flags the application as damaged by fixing permissions and removing problematic attributes.

 ### Using AutoFix